Agoric/dapp-pegasus/README.md

 # Pegasus

-*"Pegasus is the name, value transfer is what we do."* - https://peg-as.us
+*"Pegasus is the name, value transfer is what we do." - Team Pegasus*

-(The source repository is at https://github.com/agoric/dapp-pegasus)

 This is a decentralized app (Dapp) for pegging [Agoric](https://agoric.com) erights to or from remote assets via the [Agoric Network API](https://github.com/Agoric/agoric-sdk/blob/master/packages/SwingSet/docs/networking.md).
 The Network API notably supports Javascript contracts using our dynamic version of the Inter-Blockchain Communication protocol ([IBC](https://cosmos.network/ibc)).